FICO - Your Credit Score

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
+Since we live in a computer-driven society, it should come as no surprise that your creditworthiness comes down to a single number.

-Credit reporting agencies use your payment history to compile this score.
+Credit reporting agencies use your history of paying all types of loans in order to create your FICO score.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; they all use the following to build your score:
+While these methods vary from one agency to another, all of the agencies use the following to build a score:

 - Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-What can you do about your FICO score?
-Very little in the short term.
-Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifetime credit history, so it's not possible to raise it significantly in the short term.
-You must, of course, remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Despite what you hear from "credit repair" companies, the score is based on your lifelong credit history, so it's not possible to raise it significantly in the short term.
+You should appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.

-Before you can improve your credit score, you must know your score and make sure that the credit reports from each credit reporting agency are correct.
+Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and online tools that can help you understand how to improve your FICO score.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

 You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.